max-brod/CalcTest2/README.md

 * Basic multiplication (first and second factor)
 * Basic division (dividend and divisor)
 (To be improved: Invalid entries return prematurely to main and subsequently cause a program exit)
-* Currently uses system calls to pause and clear
+* Currently uses batch arguments passed to console

-Date of finish: 25.10.2022, 23:51 CEST
+<sub>Date of finish: 25.10.2022, 23:51 CEST</sub>